 The role of the BAYS Executive Committee is to help the Board accomplish its work in the most efficient way.
 The Executive Committee hears waiver appeals

-The BAYS President, all elected Vice Presidents, Treasurer, Secretary, Immediate Past President, Grade Directors, Referee Director(s), and Ejection Director are members of the Executive Committee.
+The BAYS President, all elected Vice Presidents, Treasurer, Secretary, Immediate Past President, Grade Directors, Referee Director(s), Ejection Director, and Waivers Chair are members of the Executive Committee.
 The President may include additional directors or employees to attend Executive Committee meeting(s), but in the event of any Executive Committee vote, the guest(s) may not vote.

 The Executive Committee is able to make emergency decisions, subject to the constraints of existing BAYS policies, on behalf of BAYS when the convening of a meeting of the full Board of Directors is not possible or practical.
 Any actions that take place as a result of an Executive Committee vote must be disclosed to the full BAYS Board of Directors as soon as practicable, but not more than three days after, and then presented at the next Board meeting.

 The Finance Committee provides financial analysis, advice, and oversight of the organization’s budget.
 It is responsible for ensuring the organization is operating with the financial resources it needs to provide programs and services to the community.
 The Finance Committee is tasked with setting the policies for total compensation of the staff and then reviewing and setting compensation on an annual basis.
 The Finance Committee shall monitor income and expenditures against budget and projections, ensure the organization operates with adequate internal controls and maintains financial records in accordance with standard accounting practices, regularly presents financial statements to the Board, proposes for Board approval a budget that reflects the organization’s goals, Board policies, and accurately reflects the expected needs, expenses, and revenue of the organization.
 The Finance Committee shall recommend to the Board an independent auditor to conduct an annual audit of BAYS’ financial operations and shall oversee the audit process and ensure its timely completion.

 The Placement Committee oversees all team placements and determines the level of competition to be offered.
 The First Vice President shall determine the makeup of the Placement Committee.